neuralpain/oneclickwinrar/README.md

 ### Special function codes for `oneclickrar`

-`oneclickrar` has support enabling special functionality within the script by replacing the `i` in `click` with one of the codes below.
+`oneclickrar` supports enabling special functionality within the script by replacing the `i` in `click` with one of the codes below.

 - Code `0`: Uninstall WinRAR
 - Code `1`: Un-license WinRAR